All-too-often we are contacted and hear questions like, “I’ve been contacted by law enforcement and they want to interview me. What should I do?”

 Georgia requires a first-time offender to serve a minimum of 24 hours in jail if the offender is convicted of a DUI.
 The time served prior to making bond is counted toward the 24-hour sentence.
 Alabama does not require jail time for a first offense.
 However, bear in mind that sentencing is always at the discretion of the judge.
 DUI offenses involving injuries, automobile accidents, eluding law enforcement and other dangerous conduct often result in jail time beyond any minimum required by law.

 Although we hope you never NEED a criminal defense attorney, we realize things happen.
-Phillips an Sellers is here to offer your the best criminal defense lawyer possible, right here in Columbus, Georgia.
+Phillips and Sellers is here to offer you the best criminal defense lawyer possible, right here in Columbus, Georgia.
 We are here to offer you legal aid.

-Contact our law office today, in Columbus, Georgia.
+Contact our law office today for your criminal defense experts in Columbus, Georgia.